funnel-io/requtests/README.md

 ### `ParsedRequest`

 A test helper object wrapping a `PreparedRequest` object to make it easier to write assertions.
+In addition to wrapping the `PreparedRequest`'s `body`, `headers`, `method`, and `url` properties, it also provides the following convenience properties.

+* `endpoint` - the URL without any query parameters.
+* `query` - any query parameters, parsed and decoded.
+* `json` - the body parsed as JSON.
+* `text` - the body decoded as a string.

 #### Example